Steve, the lay leader of a church, called me and I could tell he was agitated.

 It’s wise to trust God.

-Your church belonged to God before your pastor arrived and continues to belong to Him now that he’s gone.
+Your church belonged to God before your pastor arrived and continues to belong to Him now that she or he is gone.
 God wants to bless your church, and will as long as you are committed to the Great Commission and loving one another.
 Trust Him!!